mstafam/GenClimb/README.md

 ## Inferencing

-GenClimb performs inferencing directly in your browser, using your device's GPU through the WebGPU API.
+GenClimb performs inferencing directly in your browser, using WebAssembly.
 This approach offers several benefits:

 - **Privacy**: Your data stays on your device, with no information sent to external servers.
-- **Performance**: Utilizes ONNX Runtime Web for efficient, GPU-accelerated inference.
+- **Performance**: Utilizes ONNX Runtime Web for efficient, on-device inference.
 - **Edge Computing**: Brings AI directly to your device, eliminating the need for server-side processing.

 ## Model Details: GenClimb-Tiny-Quantized